 The compression of the nerve commonly due to focal entrapment of this nerve as it passes through the inguinal ligament.
 Rarely.
 It can occur due to direct trauma, stretch injury, or ischemia.

-Reported incidence of meralgia paresthetica is about 4.3 per 10,000 person years.
-The incidence is much higher in patients with diabetes mellitus – about 247 per 100,000 patient years.
+The reported incidence of meralgia paresthetica is much higher in patients with diabetes mellitus than the normal population.

 No gender predilection is seen.

 It may occur at any age but middle-aged people are most commonly affected.

 Pathophysiology of Meralgia Paresthetica

 Lateral femoral cutaneous nerve originates directly from the lumbar plexus and is formed by nerve root innervation from L2-3.
 The nerve runs through the pelvis along the lateral border of the psoas muscle to the lateral part of the inguinal ligament.